vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 - To go to start of a method ```[m``` & to go to end of a method ```]m```
 - CTRL + ^ to go back toggle between buffer
 - CTRL + o goes one back in jumplist
-- CTRL + q to move things to quicklist
+- CTRL + q to move things to quicklist.
+Then :cnext and :cprev to move inside quicklist.

 # Configure neovim
 Create init.lua file to configure Neovim